Admissions Questions

 Yes, housing is available.
 Please read the Stony Brook Southampton Housing information page.

-Please see the Typical Course Schedule page for the program curriculum and courses offered.
+Please see the Curriculum page for the program curriculum and courses offered.

-Will I gain hands-on experience through this program?
+Will I gain hands-on experience through the MS/AHI program?

 Yes.
 This program includes the option of a 360-hour practicum/internship or a quality improvement (capstone) project.
 The internship allows students to gain practical work experience in a professional environment as part of an information technology team.
 Students are able to apply the knowledge and skills obtained in the classroom to real world experiences that help promote growth and confidence.

-Can I get involved with projects during the program?
+Can I get involved with projects during the MS/AHI program?

 Yes.
 We collaborate with several departments within our own school, at the Renaissance School of Medicine, other programs and departments across the University, as well as external organizations, to bring projects into the classroom as much as we can.
 Review our list of selected past projects that AHI students have worked on.